-This request having been received subsequent to the eighteenth anniversary of the opening of the Treaty for signature, and the Conference which was held in New York on 27 September 2013 not having decided otherwise, the Secretary General has the honour to convene a Conference in accordance with Article XIV, paragraph 3, of the Treaty.

-The Secretary-General has the further honour, in accordance with Article XIV, paragraph 4 of the Treaty, to invite the Governments of Member States to participate in the Conference as an observer.
-The Secretary-General would like to communicate the wish of the majority of the States that have ratified the Treaty that the Conference be attended at a high political level.
+This request having been received subsequently to the eighteenth anniversary of the opening of the Treaty for signature, and the Conference which was held in New York on 27 September 2013 not having decided otherwise, the Secretary General has the honour, in accordance with Article XIV, paragraph 3, of the Treaty, to convene a Conference and to invite Governments to participate in the Conference.
+The Secretary-General would also like to communicate the wish of the majority of the States that have ratified the Treaty that the Conference be attended at a high political level.